EKU WEEKLY SCHEDULE

 Physical Training (PT) takes place in the mornings on Monday, Wednesday and Thursday each week.
 The early hours may take a few weeks to get used to but after a while you realize it is a great way to start your day.
 Regardless of your physical fitness level, Army ROTC incorporates a training regimen that adapts to all abilities where you will be challenged and see increased personal improvement.
-Each PT session focuses on improving a Cadet's push-up, sit-up, and 2 mile run capabilities in order to set them up for success on the Army Physical Fitness Test (APFT).
+Each PT session focuses on improving a Cadet's deadlift, standing power throw, hand-release push-up, sprint-drag-carry, leg tuck, planks, and 2 mile run capabilities in order to set them up for success on the six event Army Combat Fitness Test (ACFT).

 LEADERSHIP LABS (Thursday)

 For two hours each week, all Cadets meet to conduct Leadership Lab.
 This lab is a hands-on practicum which exposes the Cadets to military skills and affords them opportunities to develop and refine their leadership styles and abilities under differing constraints and environments.
 Every semester the Colonels Battalion conducts a weekend long Field Training Exercise (FTX) where the cadets are able to practice the skills they have been learning on campus.
 FTX is generally conducted at a location which is conducive to activities such as land navigation, repelling, and paintball.